Writer who accused Trump of 1990s rape files new lawsuit

 NEW YORK (AP) — A writer who accused former President Donald Trump of rape filed an upgraded lawsuit against him Thursday in New York, minutes after a new state law took effect allowing victims of sexual violence to sue over attacks that occurred decades ago.

 E. Jean Carroll’s lawyer filed the legal papers electronically as the Adult Survivor’s Act temporarily lifted the state’s usual deadlines for suing over sexual assault.
-She sought unspecified compensatory and punitive damages for pain and suffering, psychological harm, dignity loss, and reputation damage.
+She sought unspecified compensatory and punitive damages for pain and suffering, psychological harms, dignity loss and reputation damage.

 Carroll, a longtime advice columnist for Elle magazine, first made the claim in a 2019 book, saying Trump raped her in the dressing room of a Manhattan luxury department store in 1995 or 1996.